borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

                    Plotting the 100kth voxel bold signal percentage change.

-- the Bold signal is converted to percentage change with regards to the average
-- Installing freesurfer will give you the mri_convert command to get the .mgh files
+- Creating the deisgnMatrix and GLM learning in MATLAB using script in `main.m` in `pipeline/eeg_fmri_pipelines/finger-tapping` directory, make sure to open MATLAB from the script itself
+    - In the finger-tapping experiment, the participant was asked to tap the same finger for the whole duration of the block (20 seconds), then repeated for other fingers
+        - We had randomised the order of the fingers
+        - First we are retrieving the order of the fingers that has been stored by the PsychToolBox experiment on NYU BOX
+    - Then we will build the designMatrix
-- Build the design matrix with shape (n_conditions, n_voxels, n_runs) involving:
+        - Build the design matrix with shape (n_TR, n_conditions, n_runs) involving:
-    - n_conditions
+            - n_conditions = 13
-        - the five conditions for each finger
+                - the five conditions for each finger, (finger labelled as 1 is the first column, finger 2)
+                    - these columns are created as binary mask from the saved matlab random finger tapping output on Box\EEG-FMRI\Data\fingertapping\sub-0665\matlab
+                    - the columns are then convolved with a gamma pdf
                 - a drift vector over a run length (1,...,300)
                 - a constant vector (1,...,1)
                 - 6 motion regressors (trans_x, trans_y, trans_z, rot_x, rot_y, rot_z)
-    - n_voxels
-        - the number of voxels 324k for our case
+            - n_TR = 300 seconds per run (TR = 1 second)
             - n_runs
                 - three runs for the considered session
+            - n_voxels = 320721
+                - the number of voxels 324k for our case

 - Run the GLM
 - Save the GLM outputs